-Artificial intelligence and medical machine learning are constantly evolving, however researchers at the University of Adelaide don’t expect these technologies to replace medical doctors any time soon.
+Artificial intelligence and medical machine learning are constantly evolving, however don’t expect these technologies to replace medical doctors any time soon.

 Medical machine learning involves the development of new algorithms and models, which can then interpret medical data and improve clinical diagnosis and prognosis.

 Currently, our researchers apply medical machine learning to the healthcare areas of cardiology, colorectal cancer screening, obstetrics and gynaecology, arthroscopy, public health, stroke, vascular dementia, and breast cancer screening.

 Professor Anton van den Hengel, Director of the Australian Institute for Machine Learning, says that while the institute is continuously working on exciting new projects that will benefit medical practice, he doesn’t anticipate AI replacing doctors altogether in the future.